Free website audit · a plan and a fair price built around your business · no lock-in

 } as const;

 Boring.
-That’s the point.
-The URL graph is the commitment — to Google, to the client, to your future self — that these URLs exist and won’t change.
+That is the point.
+The URL graph is the commitment, to Google, to the client, to your future self, that these URLs exist and will not change.
 Every page on the site has a stable canonical address before a single component is built.

 The commercial value is concrete: the URL graph is what holds search rankings through a redesign.
-When the visual layer gets replaced two years in, the URLs don’t move, so the backlinks Google has been counting since 2024 still resolve.
+When the visual layer gets replaced two years in, the URLs do not move, so the backlinks Google has been counting since 2024 still resolve.

 The render contract is the TypeScript interface that says what props every page template needs.
-It’s the second artefact, and it has to exist before Figma opens.
+It is the second artefact, and it has to exist before Figma opens.

 For the same clinic, the service-page render contract: